Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To take control of something suddenly
     - A group of soldiers seized the airport.
 - To suddenly catch someone and make sure they cannot get away

+## Serenity

+- Placidity, Very calm and peaceful
+    - The child’s face was serene and beautiful.

 ## Settlement